 AUTH_ENV:

-Similar to DESING_ENV.
+Similar to DESIGN_ENV.
 The name of the authorized environment.

 DUMMY_HANDLE:

 Handle of the dummy table, corresponding to the production table to be analyzed.
-The easiest way to access this handle, is to upload the dummy dataset as a table to the design platform and copy the handle of the uploaded table.
+The easiest way to access this handle, is to import the dummy dataset as a table to the design platform and copy the handle of the imported table.

 Tip: You can copy the handle easily by clicking the handle associated with the dataset you want to access through crandas.

-Note that, when the dataset you want to analyze is a survey, there are two ways to upload dummy data and access the dummy handle:
+Note that, when the dataset you want to analyze is a survey, there are two ways to import dummy data and access the dummy handle:

-- Generate a dummy dataset in the same structure als de survey, and upload it either via the design platform or directly in the script.
+- Generate a dummy dataset in the same structure als de survey, and import it either via the design platform or directly in the script.

 - Generate an identical survey in the design platform, and respond to it at least once.
 Then copy the handle of the generated response table.